-Eligibility for supplemental retirement benefits is limited to executive officers selected by the Compensation and Development Committee of the board; all the named executive officers are participants.
-The total retirement benefit payable at the normal retirement date is equal to 1 2/3% of highest average annual base salary over the thirty-six consecutive month period when base salary was highest (highest average annual base salary), as shown above, for each year of credited service, plus an additional 1/3% of highest average annual base salary for each year of credited service when the executive was eligible for supplemental retirement benefits for at least 30 years).
+Eligibility for supplemental retirement benefits is limited to executive officers selected by the Compensation and Development Committee of the Board; all the named executive officers are participants.
+The total retirement benefit payable at the normal retirement date is equal to 1 2/3% of highest average annual base salary over the thirty-six consecutive month period when base salary was highest (highest average annual base salary), as shown above, for each year of credited service, plus an additional 1/3% of highest average annual base salary for each year of credited service when the executive was eligible for supplemental retirement benefits, up to 30 years (or a maximum of 60% of highest average annual base salary in the situation where the executive was eligible for supplemental retirement benefits for at least 30 years).
 A liability accrues each year to cover the estimated cost of future supplemental benefits.

 The Internal Revenue Code imposes certain limitations on pensions that may be paid under tax qualified pension plans.
-In addition to the supplemental retirement benefits, the amount by which pension benefits exceed the limitations will be paid outside the qualified plan and accounted for by Great Plains Energy as an operating expense.
+In addition to the supplemental retirement benefits, the amount by which pension benefits exceed the limitations will be paid outside the qualified plan and accounted for by the Company as an operating expense.